Tunnelsats/tunnelsats/FAQ.md

 <br />

 ### Which setups are supported?
-To date we successfully tested the following setups:
+At present we successfully tested the following setups:

-- RaspiBlitz (LND / CLN)
+- RaspiBlitz (LND / CLN) v1.7.2
-- Umbrel < v0.5 (LND)
+- Umbrel-OS < v0.5 (LND)
-- Umbrel v0.5+ (LND / CLN not recommended yet or be tech-savvy)
+- Umbrel-OS v0.5+ (LND / CLN not yet recommended or be tech-savvy)
-- myNode (LND)
+- myNode (LND) v0.2.x
-- RaspiBolt / Bare Metal (LND / CLN)
+- (Raspi)Bolt (LND / CLN)

+For other setups please get back to us on Telegram to discuss if it's viable to go with TunnelSats.

 <br />